 Guess what sweetheart?
 Your health and fitness is the same way.
 It's not complicated, but it requires effort, realistic focus and good 'ol fashioned hard work.
 [Click to Tweet]

-If you're ready to be in the fast lane and conserve your energy to live like Queen Bey - spending your precious time on friends, family, aspirations, travel and taking over the world -- then you need to get your weight and health in check.
+If you’re ready for healthy living, ready to lose weight and keep it off — if you're ready to be in the fast lane and conserve your energy to live like Queen Bey - spending your precious time on friends, family, aspirations, travel and taking over the world -- then you NEED to get your weight and health in check.
 Ain't nobody got time to be worrying about food and exercise.

 As lady bosses, we of course know how to delegate.
-So here's my part - giving you the exact three steps you need to take.
-In the order you need to take them.
+So here's my part - giving you the exact three steps to start healthy living, in the order you need to take them.

 Step 1: Take care of medical conditions